davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 # Machine learning model serving in Python using FastAPI and streamlit

 In my current job I train machine learning models.
 When experiments show that one of these models can solve some need of the company, we sometimes serve it to users in the form of a "prototype" deployed on internal servers.
-While such a prototype may not be production-ready yet, it can be useful to show to users strengths and weeknesses of the proposed solution and get feedback so to release better iterations.
+While such a prototype may not be production-ready yet, it can be useful to show to users strengths and weaknesses of the proposed solution and get feedback so to release better iterations.

 Such a prototype needs to have: